Dahi Handi Festival

 But the eighth child was Shri Krishna who was taken by divine powers to Yashoda and Nandaji at Vrindavan.
 This is the beginning of Shri Krishna’s Bal Leela.
-In childhood, Gopal Bhagavan was fond of eating butter and curd, so he would often steal from people’s house to house in mischief.
+In childhood, Gopal Bhagavan was fond of eating butter and curd, so he would often steal from people’s houses to house in mischief.

-Troubled by his mischief, the people of the village used to hang Matki at a great height to save Makhan and Dahi, but even then, Bal Sri Krishna cleverly climbed on top of friends by forming pyramid to steal Makhan, because of this Krishna is also referred to as Makkan chor (butter thief).
+Troubled by his mischief, the people of the village used to hang Matki at a great height to save Makhan and Dahi, but even then, Bal Sri Krishna cleverly climbed on top of friends by forming a pyramid to steal Makhan, because of this Krishna is also referred to as Makkan chor (butter thief).

 Suggested Read: Krishna Avatar

 New Rules regarding the festival of Dahi Handi

 The participants in the festival are called Govinda or Govinda Pathak.
 These people form groups called Mandals who start to practice weeks before the actual event.
 They have to break the pot hanged at a height by forming a human pyramid.